appwrite/awesome-appwrite/README.md

   - [Communities](#communities)

 ## 30 Days of Appwrite ✨
-Showcase for projects built during 30 Days Of Appwrite!!
+Showcase for projects built during [#30DaysOfAppwrite](https://30days.appwrite.io/)!!
 Submit your projects and win some Awesome Appwrite Swag 🤩
 <!-- Raise a PR and add a link to your project under this section. -->
 * [Title of your Project](http://link_to_your_project)